“The number of people who may have long COVID could be massive”

 Long COVID studies show that it could have a profound impact on public health

-According to Francis Collins, “We do not know yet the magnitude of the problem, but given the number of individuals of all ages who have been or will be infected with SARS-CoV-2, the coronavirus that causes COVID-19, the public health impact could be profound,” NIH director Francis Collins in the aforementioned article quote “A study1 of 177 people published last month determined that 9 months after infection with SARS-CoV-2, one-third of them were still reporting symptoms such as fatigue.
+According to Francis Collins, “We do not know all the current cases, but given the number of individuals of all ages who have been or will be infected with SARS-CoV-2, the coronavirus that causes COVID-19, the public health impact could be profound,” NIH director Francis Collins in the aforementioned article quote “A study1 of 177 people published last month determined that 9 months after infection with SARS-CoV-2, one-third of them were still reporting symptoms such as fatigue.
 This shows that with more than 115 million COVID-19 infections worldwide so far, the number of people with PASC could be massive.”